tveasey/ann-prototypes/analysis/scalar.md

 simultaneously improve accuracy w.r.t. first dequantising vectors.

-First we discuss the dot product, which also covers cosine as well since it is equivalent if we  normalise vectors.
+First we discuss the dot product, which also covers cosine as well since it is equivalent if we  normalize vectors.
 The similarity of a query and document embedding is defined as follows
 ```math
   \text{sim}(\vec{q}, \vec{d}\:)